-- Classification of the various credit portfolios by risk and asset type: - Identification of loans with a significant increase in credit risk; - The categorization of loans into stages; and - The parameters such as the probability of default, loss given default and loss scenarios.
+- Classification of the various credit portfolios by risk and asset type; - Identification of loans with a significant increase in credit risk; - The categorization of loans into stages; and - The parameters such as the probability of default, loss given default and loss scenarios.

-evidence of impairment, an individual allowance for credit loss is recognized.
+In the case of loans where there is objective evidence of impairment, an individual allowance for credit loss is recognized.
 The assessments require management to use judgement.